itchio/wharf/README.md

 Directories are treated as a single TLC (`tar-like container`) unit - really is a list of directories, files, and symbolic links along with their permissions.

-There are two file formats used by wharf: recipes and signatures.
+There are two file formats used by wharf: patches and signatures.
 They're both structured as follows:

-  *
+  * magic number (uint32)
+  * header (protobuf message), contains compression settings
+  * compressed stream (if enabled) containing:
+    * a bunch of protobuf messages, in a specific order

+There is no explicit version number, since protobuf allows adding fields seamlessly.

+A new feature would be indicated by a flag in the header set to true, which would modify the behavior of the parser.

-#### Recipes
+#### patches

-A recipe file contains two TLC trees (target=old, source=new), and a Brotli-compressed stream of RSync operations.
+A patch file contains two TLC trees (target=old, source=new), and a Brotli-compressed stream of RSync operations.

 The RSync algorithm is run against a hash library built from *all files* of the